 Fish River Canyon – Second Largest Canyon On Earth

-Fish River Canyon… …Luderitz, geeees, 30km before the town, I was asking my GPS: People actually live here?
-Sand where ever I looked, sand, dunes and more sand.
+Fish River Canyon, Luderitz, geez, 30km before the town, I was asking my GPS: People live here?
+Sand where ever I looked, sand, dunes, and more sand.

-Arriving in Luderitz/Nambia was like driving in a little German town.
-It is not a big city, more a very small one in a sort of German style.
-Supermarket, gas stations all there.
-As well a very good Restaurant at the harbor!
-Stepping out of the car a heavy cold wind was greeting me.
-It was chilly.
-Was I glad when I saw that the shark island campsite had also chalets to rent. 🙂 That was not quite a weather for sleeping in a tent!
+Arriving in Luderitz/Nambia was like driving into a little German town.
+Indeed, it is not a big city, more a small town in a sort of a German-style.
+Supermarkets, gas stations are all there.
+As well a delicious Restaurant at the harbor!
+As I was stepping out of the car a heavy cold wind was greeting me.
+Undoubtedly, it was quite chilly.
+I was glad when I saw that the shark island campsite also had chalets to rent.
+Certainly, that was too cold to sleep in a tent!
 Not with just the blanket I got from the Jeep rental!

-Next morning before the drive to the Fish River Canyon, I took off to the Diaz Point.
-Was a nice drive around this area at sea.
-I saw a few flamingos at distance looking for food, Lighthouse at Point Diaz..etc.
-About 10am the journey to the Fish River Canyon started.
+About 10 am, the journey to the Fish River Canyon started.
 First 300km tar road ( B4 ) to the junction to Fish River Canyon.
-Turn right into M28 direction Fish River Canyon main view point, about 120km.
+Turn right into M28 direction: Fish River Canyon main viewpoint, about 120km.
 The gravel road crosses a few times rail tracks.
 Haven’t seen any train at all on my way in or out, but crossed the tracks quite often!
-Arriving after quite a long travel time at the gate of the National Park and the Hobas campsite.
+After a long drive, I was arriving at the gate of the National Park and the Hobas campsite.
 The campsite is inside the National Park.
 There are no time limits when to go or leave the main view/rim of the Fish River Canyon.
-The only limit is, that you are not allowed to camp at the rim.
-Campsite was clean and not to overloaded with tourists.
+The only restriction is that you are not allowed to camp at the edge of the canyon.
+The campsite was clean and not to overloaded with tourists.

-There I was, taking a few images and waiting for the sun to set over the canyon.
-I was having dinner on the rim at sunset, before I was heading back to the campsite.
-Next morning I got up very early for another stop at the main view for sunrise.
-Arriving there, I was all alone.
+There I was, taking a few photos and waiting for the sun to set over the canyon.
+I was having dinner on the rim at sunset before I was heading back to the campsite.
+The next morning I got up very early for another stop at the main view for sunrise.
+Arriving there, indeed, I was all alone.
 A few Oryx in the distance, a few lizards, that was it.
 What a bliss, listening to the “music” of the natural world.
-Sure I enjoyed that very much with the most wonderful view.
-The sun getting ready to bring light into the spectacle of mountain formations.
-Done with Landscape photography.
-I pulled out my gas cooker and made me coffee.
+Sure I enjoyed that very much with the most impressive view.
+The sun was getting ready to bring light into the spectacle of the mountain formations.
+Done with Landscape photography, therefore I pulled out my gas cooker and made me coffee.

 I do take clients along on trips more information you can find here with Workshops and Photo Tours as well for private workshops or photo tours.